autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

   - accusations of misbehaviour to a committee member failing to follow consensus rules correctly.
   - proofs of innocence submitted in defence against accusations.
 They must be presented within the constraints of a innocence window measured in blocks to be valid.
 An accusation successfully defended gets deleted.
   - promotion of accusations to faults where feasible after expiry of the innocence window.
-- Faults - direct submission of unforgeable faults that can't be defended by proof of innocence.
+- Faults - direct submission of unforgeable faults.
+They lead to slashing without possibility of being defended by proof of innocence.

 #### Slashing penalty computation